wultra/powerauth-cmd-tool/docs/Home.md

     --method "commit-upgrade"
 ```

 The commit upgrade request is sent to the server including a version `3.0` signature.
-The server verifies the request signature and commits the upgrade to version `3.0`.
+The server verifies the request signature and commits the upgrade of activation to version `3`.

 ## Basic Usage